 It's a matter of chopping and mixing.

-- Mixing: then you simply add the rest of the dry ingredients and the liquids.
-At this point make sure you taste it.
-It will be coarse and strange if it's your first time, but know that the stay in the fridge will mellow it out and bring the flavors together.
+You simply add the rest of the dry ingredients and the liquids.
+It will be coarse and strange if it's your first time tasting it but know that the stay in the fridge will mellow it out and bring the flavors together.

-- Use fresh parsley - it does make a difference.
-I almost double the amount of chopped parsley stated in this recipe because that's how I roll.
-And use olive oil more than not because that's what I always have in my house.
-I don't buy much sunflower oil anymore.
+- Use fresh parsley: it does make a difference.
+I almost double sometimes the amount of chopped parsley stated in this recipe because that's how I roll.

-- Ají molido - in Spanish ají means pepper and molido means ground.
-Since you probably won't find the one we have here, you can use a mixture of crushed red pepper flakes and paprika.
+- Ají molido: in Spanish ají means pepper and molido means ground.
+You can buy aji molido (triturado) online or can use a mixture of crushed red pepper flakes and paprika.
 Or use chopped fresh red chilies.
-I have used all of them occasionally and it works, though we will not tell that to my fellow countrymen else I am banned.

-- Dried herbs and garlic - in an emergency you can use all dried herbs (oregano, red pepper flakes, black pepper) and dried garlic.
-Simply add vinegar, oil, water, and voilà, you have instant chimichurri with little work.
-The truth is that here they sell 'chimichurri' as a spice mix which is just what I explained before.
+- Dried herbs and garlic: in an emergency, you can use only dried herbs and dried garlic.
+Simply add vinegar, oil, and water, and just like that you have instant chimichurri with little work.
+The truth is that here they sell chimichurri as a spice mix which is just what I explained before.

 Related recipes you might like: